Homicide teen Ariki Rigby remembered as 'beautiful, energetic, bright-eyed'

 Police said an initial report from a member of the public was that the burned-out car contained animal remains.

-Monrad took a closer look at the vehicle when he was walking past last Monday, and said it was obvious the body in the back was human after noticing shoulder-length hair and a silver necklace.
+Monrad took a closer look when he was walking past last Monday, and said it was obvious the body in the back was human after noticing shoulder-length hair and a silver necklace.

-He said it appeared she had suffered multiple bone breaks and fractures.

 The Hastings man said when he inspected the vehicle he "noticed inside the car what to me looked like a corpse".